Jonathan Pollard: Official requests for clemency

 On January 10, 2008, the subject of Pollard's pardon was again brought up for discussion, this time by Premier Ehud Olmert, during President George W. Bush's first visit to Israel as president.
 Subsequently, this request was refused by President Bush.
-The next day, at a dinner attended by several ministers of the Israeli government (in addition to U.S. Secretary of State Condoleezza Rice), the subject of Pollard's release was again discussed.
+The next day, at a dinner attended by several ministers of the Israeli government (in addition to US Secretary of State Condoleezza Rice), the subject of Pollard's release was again discussed.
 This time, however, Premier Olmert commented that it was not the appropriate occasion to discuss Pollard's fate.

 As President Bush was about to leave office in 2009, Pollard himself requested clemency for the first time.
 In an interview in Newsweek, former CIA director James Woolsey endorsed Pollard's release on two conditions: that he show contrition and refuse any profits from books or other projects associated with the case.
 Bush did not pardon him.

 The New York Times reported on September 21, 2010, that the Israeli government (again under Netanyahu) proposed informally that Pollard be released as a reward to Israel for extending by three months a halt to new settlements in occupied territories.

 On January 24, 2011, Netanyahu submitted the first formal public request for clemency in the form of a letter to President Obama.
 In 2012, President Shimon Peres presented to Obama a letter signed by 80 Israeli legislators, requesting Pollard's release on behalf of the citizens of Israel.
-In November 2013, Jewish Agency chairman Natan Sharansky said, "It is unprecedented in the history of the U.S. that someone who spied for a friendly country served even half the time [that Pollard has] in prison."
+In November 2013, Jewish Agency chairman Natan Sharansky said, "It is unprecedented in the history of the US that someone who spied for a friendly country served even half the time [that Pollard has] in prison."

-During late March 2014, U.S. Secretary of State John Kerry reportedly offered to release Pollard as an incentive to Israel to resume negotiations with the Palestinians toward the formation of a Palestinian state.
+During late March 2014, US Secretary of State John Kerry reportedly offered to release Pollard as an incentive to Israel to resume negotiations with the Palestinians toward the formation of a Palestinian state.
 The White House, however, announced that no decision had been made on any agreement involving Pollard.

 In October 2014, Elyakim Rubinstein, an Israeli Supreme Court Justice, former attorney general, and the acting Israeli ambassador to the US at the time of Pollard's arrest, advocated for Pollard's pardon.
 He said "Mistakes were made, mainly by the Israelis, but by the Americans as well, and 29 years [is] enough."

-In a November 2014 letter to President Obama, a group of American officials, including former CIA director James Woolsey, former Assistant U.S. Defense Secretary Lawrence Korb, and former U.S. National Security Advisor Robert McFarlane, criticized the "unjust denial of parole" for Pollard whose "grossly disproportionate sentence continues".
+In a November 2014 letter to President Obama, a group of American officials, including former CIA director James Woolsey, former Assistant US Defense Secretary Lawrence Korb, and former US National Security Advisor Robert McFarlane, criticized the "unjust denial of parole" for Pollard whose "grossly disproportionate sentence continues".
 They termed the charge used to keep him imprisoned "patently false".